What is Inspiring the Future?

 - Role models sign up through this website and create a profile.

-- Schools sign up through this website and log in through their ESL account, enter the details of their event and send invitations to the role models they've selected.
+- Schools sign up through this website and log in through their Education Sector Logon account, enter the details of their event and send invitations to the role models they've selected.

 - Schools receive a printed resource pack which includes pre and post-activities for the classroom.